MIROC-DOC/model_description/org/md_enorg/p-solv.md

 Some terms are treated as implicit in the
 Compute the time-varying term and do time integration at the end.
-As a time-varying term for the vector quantity <span>q</span>, The term TERM00000 for the Euler method and the term TERM00001 for the implicit method Divided into .
+As a time-varying term for the vector quantity <span>q</span>, The term TERM00000 for the Euler method and the term TERM00001 for the implicit method are considered separately.

 > EQ=00000.